 Combine dry ingredients in a large bowl: glutinous rice flour, black sesame powder, sugar, baking powder, salt.
 Combine wet ingredients in a measuring cup: warm milk, oil, egg.
 (I add the milk first then heat in the microwave for 30 seconds.
 After removing from the microwave,I add the oil and egg.)
 Add wet ingredients to dry ingredients and mix with a fork until large clumps form.

 Gather clumps with hands and form into a large ball.
 Knead until smooth, about 1-2 minutes.
 It will be very sticky.
-(Feel free to add more rice flour if it's too sticky to handle).
+(Feel free to add more rice flour, up to 1/2 cup, if it's too sticky to handle).

 Generously flour a work surface with rice flour.
 Transfer dough and roll out until 1/2-inch thick.
 Cut into 3-inch circles and donut holes.
 Knead the scrap pieces and keep cutting until you have 8-10 donuts.
 (Again, the dough will be very sticky so be sure to generously flour with rice flour - the rolling pins, the biscuit cutters, the dough.)

 Prepare for deep frying: Fill a cast iron dutch oven with 1-2 inches of neutral oil with a high smoke point.
 (I use grapeseed oil.)
 Clip a candy thermometer and line a baking sheet with paper towels.